MARRAKECH : Tips, advices and good plans

 What types of accommodation at the best value for money

-For more information check my article about: "In which district (neighbourhood) to stay in Marrakech?"
+For more information check my article: "In which district (neighbourhood) to stay in Marrakech?"

 The Riad, luxury at an affordable price